 So, out of the three throwing axes we have reviewed, which one should you buy?
 Well, the answer depends on who you are.

 If you’re just curious about trying your hand at a few throws in the backyard, you may cough up the $20 for a set of the Perfect Point axes.
 You really don’t have too much to lose on this purchase, but please don’t think I’m endorsing the “excellent” quality!!!

-If you’re interested in something with a bit more quality, and offered by premium retailers, I’d go for the Wasp from Southern Grind.
+If you’re interested in something with a bit more quality and offered by premium retailers, I’d go for the Wasp from Southern Grind.
 There’s a bit more professional pride going on here and the price reflects that!
-We believe you won’t be sorry for this purchase.
+We believe you won’t be sorry about this purchase.

 If you want a tomahawk to throw around, I highly recommend the Fast Hawk.